-Half grave spaces are available at all of our cemeteries.
-Up to four caskets of cremated remains can be interred in a half grave space.
-The exclusive rights to these graves and place a memorial on them.
+Half grave spaces are available at all our cemeteries.
+You can inter up to four caskets of cremated remains in a half grave space.
+You may buy the exclusive rights to these graves and place a memorial on them.
 You may bury or scatter cremated remains in an existing family grave for which you have bought the exclusive rights.

 What is the difference between unpurchased and purchased graves?

-At present a purchased grave is where the exclusive rights to the grave are granted for a period of 50 years.
-Grave rights purchased before April 2000 were purchased for 100 years.
+At present a purchased grave has exclusive rights to the grave for a period of 50 years.
+Grave rights bought between April 2000 and March 2023 were for a 50 year period.

-Only the legal owner of the exclusive rights can be buried in the grave and give permission for other burials.
-Memorials are allowed on this type of grave, but this must be authorised by the legal grave owner and also comply with our Cemetery Regulations.
+Only the legal owner of the exclusive rights of the grave can give permission for other burials.
+We do allow memorials on this type of grave, but the legal grave owner must authorise this and follow our Cemetery Regulations.

 How much will it cost?

-What tributes can be placed on the grave?
+What tributes can I place on the grave?

 If you would like to add a floral tribute to a grave you are welcome to do so.
-Floral tributes presented at the grave at the time of burial will be removed by cemetery staff for disposal after two weekends have elapsed since the burial.
-Other floral tributes may be placed on the grave and maintained by those visiting the grave.
+Cemetery staff will remove floral tributes presented at the grave at the time of burial after three weekends have elapsed since the burial.
+Those visiting the grave may place floral tributes and maintain the grave.

-Shrubs, plants, bulbs and trees may only be planted in the immediate surrounds of the memorial space, at the head of the grave.
-These items may be pruned or removed by us if they are not maintained and kept within the footprint of the headstone base.
+You may only plant shrubs, plants, bulbs and trees in the immediate surrounds of the memorial space, at the head of the grave.
+We may prune or remove these if they are not maintained and kept within the footprint of the headstone base.

-Christmas wreaths placed on graves will be removed by cemetery staff starting the second week of February.
+Cemetery staff will remove Christmas wreaths placed on graves starting the second week of February.

 How are graves maintained?

-The responsibility for the safety and upkeep, including repairs to any gravestone or memorial, remains solely with the grave owner(s).
+The responsibility for the safety and upkeep, including repairs to any gravestone or memorial, remains with the grave owner(s).